Homotopy theory with bornological coarse spaces: Coarse K -homology

 Here the norms are the Banach norms on the respective morphism spaces.
-For an $X$-controlled Hilbert space $(H,\phi)$ and a subset $B\subseteq X$ in the following we abbreviate the action of $\phi(\chi_{B})$ on $H$ by $B$.
-Since $Q$ is quasi-local we can find an entourage $U$ of $X$ such that whenever $B$, $B^\prime$ are $U$-separated.
-Using that the family of subsets $\cY$ is big we now choose $j\in I$ so that $X\setminus Y_{j}$ and $Y_{i}$ are $U$-separated.
+For an $X$-controlled Hilbert space $(H,\phi)$ and a subset $B$ of $ X$ in the following we abbreviate the action of $\phi(\chi_{B})$ on $H$ by $B$.
+Since $Q$ is weakly quasi-local we can find an entourage $U$ of $X$ such that whenever $B$, $B^\prime$ are mutually $U$-separated.
+Using that the family of subsets $\cY$ is big we now choose $j$ in $I$ so that $X\setminus Y_{j}$ and $Y_{i}$ are mutually $U$-separated.
 Then we get the inequality